vplesko/OrbLang/docs/pages/02_literals.md

 hexadecimal scientific notation (power to base 2): 0x.123p1 0x0.456P10
 ```

 You can control the type of your literals by specifying a type attribute on them.
-What different types there are will be explained soon.
+(Orb's type system will be explained later.)

 ```
 8-bit unsigned integer: 1:u8